NebraLtd/Helium-Guides/docs/FAQs.md

 <details>
 <summary>Click to expand!</summary>

 Not sure what region you require for your Helium Hotspot?
-Use [What Helium Region](https://whatheliumregion.xyz/) to find out!
+Use [Nebra Region Tool](https://region.nebra.com/) to find out!

 You can also consult the [frequency plan guide on the TTN [website](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html) to find which frequency plan matches your country, if you have any questions feel free to message.